Last updated on December 28th, 2021 at 04:38 pm

 9. Cookies In A Tin With A Twist

-A lot of families give cookies as gifts this time of year, so it is possible to swamp a family with too many sweet treats.
-Instead why don’t you make up a batch of your famous chocolate chip cookie dough, but freeze the dough balls on a cookie sheet lined with wax paper.
-Place the frozen cookie balls in a festive tin with instructions of how to bake them.
-Homemade break and bake cookies…..yum!
+Many families give cookies as gifts this time of year, so it is possible to swamp a family with too many sweet treats.
+Instead, why don’t you make up a batch of your famous chocolate chip cookie dough, but freeze the dough balls on a cookie sheet lined with wax paper?
+Place the frozen cookie balls in a festive tin with instructions on how to bake them.

 10. Personalized Christmas Ornaments

-These are gifts that will be treasured for years.
-There are so many different ways of doing this, from a plain Christmas tree ball with their names and birth dates marked in sharpie or paint pen, to hand stamped dough personalized to their likes, trains for the train lover, bears for the stuffed animal lover and so on.
+I know this idea doesn’t sound like it encourages family time, but unique Christmas ornaments are cherished, and families often trim the tree together.
+There are so many different ways of creating personalized Christmas ornaments from a plain Christmas tree ball with their names and birth dates marked in sharpie or paint pen to hand stamped dough personalized to their likes (trains for the train lover, bears for the stuffed animal lover and so on).
 Here is a link to my DIY Christmas Ornament board on Pinterest to get your creative side going.

 Thrifty tip: Often around Christmas time, I see free product codes for Shutterfly personalized Christmas ornaments.
 You will still have to pay shipping costs, but it still makes for a relatively inexpensive gift–here is where I find all my free Shutterfly product codes.